Mission Davidson: In Cairo

 Keble asked Davidson to work closely with Deakin and plot all SD reported Partisan positions on a map.
 Using the German confidential sources it shortly became obvious that "The Partisans were active in most regions of Yugoslavia.
 They were strong, effective and aggressive.
 They were a formidable fighting force in constant use".

 On 28 January Deakin and Keble met Winston Churchill in Cairo and showed him their map of Partisan activity.
-The PM asked for a memo which Keble duly provided - named "Operations in Yugoslavia".
+Churchill asked for a memo which Keble duly provided - named "Operations in Yugoslavia".
 The memo stated that aid to Mihailović should continue in areas where his troops are known to be active.
 It stated that 'Other resisting elements' in Slovenia and Croatia were holding down thirty divisions in areas which are vital to both Italian and German communications - without having received any external aid at all.
 Their leadership was politically 'extreme left' but the rank and file were 'not necessarily politically minded'.
 It claimed that it was inaccurate to adopt the German branding of the whole movement as 'communist'.
 Finally, it asked for a few long-range Liberator aircraft so that the aid could be delivered to both sides.
 They received four smaller Halifax bombers instead.

 It was thanks to Davidson's map that the first two missions of Yugoslav Canadians were successfully parachuted blind into the occupied territory, hoping to stumble across local Partisans on 20 April.
 Both Operation Hoathley 1 and Operation Fungus reached the targeted groups and reported back to Cairo HQ.
-The team prepared the first British Liaison mission and on 26 May six soldiers led by Deakin successfully dropped to the Partisan GHQ at Black Lake in Montenegro.
-Codenamed Operation Typical, they landed in the middle of a large German offensive - Operation Schwarz which aimed to surround and destroy the Partisan forces.
+The team prepared the first British Liaison mission, and on 26 May six soldiers led by Deakin successfully dropped to the Partisan GHQ at Black Lake in Montenegro.
+Codenamed Operation Typical, they landed in the middle of a large German offensive - Operation Schwarz - which aimed to surround and destroy the Partisan forces.
 They followed the GHQ out of the encirclement and less than three months later Davidson joined them.